andylincoln/react-starter/README.md

 ### Building, minifying
 - [Webpack][7] For running builds
 - [Babel][8] For transpiling ES6 JS to ES5 JS
+- [HotModuleReplacement][9] for development and test environments
+- Extracting CSS from JS in production

+### Styles
+- SASS (Scss syntax) for organization, mixins
+- PostCSS for auto-prefixing support

 ### View & State
 - [react][4]